istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 kind does not have in built dashboard UI like minikube.
 But you can still setup and view your cluster.
 Follow these instruction to setup dashboard UI for kind.

-1. The dashboard UI is not deployed by default.
-To deploy it, run the following command:
+1. To deploy Dashboard, run the following command:

     {{< text bash >}}
     $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0-beta8/aio/deploy/recommended.yaml
     {{< /text >}}

-1. Verify that the dashboard is deployed and running.
+1. Verify that the Dashboard is deployed and running.

     {{< text bash >}}
     $ kubectl get pod -n kubernetes-dashboard